 Medicare Advantage plans are available throughout New Jersey as an alternative for those who have Parts A and B of Original Medicare .

-Medicare Advantage plans replace Original Medicare while providing at least the same coverage as Parts A and B and often additional coverage.
+Medicare Advantage plans substitute for Original Medicare, providing at least the same coverage as Parts A and B and often additional benefits.

-Medicare Advantage plans offer the protection of an out-of-pocket maximum and often offer more coverage for less because of their network-based model.
+Medicare Advantage plans offer the protection of an out-of-pocket maximum .

-While Original Medicare is administered by the federal government, Medicare Advantage provides an alternative from private insurance companies under the guidance of the federal government.
-As far as coverage, Medicare Advantage plans must offer at least the same coverage as Parts A and B, and many plans offer additional coverage for things like dental and vision.
+While Original Medicare is administered by the federal government, Medicare Advantage provides an alternative from private insurance companies.
+Plans must offer at least the same coverage as Parts A and B, and many feature additional benefits, such as dental and vision care.

-- Part A of Original Medicare, commonly referred to as “hospital insurance,” provides coverage for inpatient hospital stays.
+- Part A of Original Medicare, commonly referred to as hospital insurance, covers inpatient hospital stays.

-- Part B of Original Medicare, commonly known as “medical insurance,” provides coverage for outpatient services and needs like doctor visits and durable medical equipment.
+- Part B of Original Medicare, commonly known as medical insurance, covers outpatient services like doctor visits and durable medical equipment.

 The coverage area for a Medicare Advantage plan is different from the coverage area for Original Medicare.
-While Original Medicare is accepted by providers throughout the country, Medicare Advantage plans in New Jersey feature networks of providers that are close to your home.
+While Original Medicare is accepted by providers throughout the country, Medicare Advantage plans vary by ZIP code and feature local networks of providers.

 Some Medicare Advantage plans in New Jersey help pay your Part B premium.

-- The average monthly premium for a Medicare Advantage plan in New Jersey is $14.98.
+- The average monthly premium for a Medicare Advantage plan in New Jersey was $19.22.

 While Original Medicare operates with a universal cost structure in terms of out-of-pocket costs like premiums, deductibles, coinsurance, and copayments, each Medicare Advantage plan in New Jersey has its own approach to costs.
 Still, with the help of a GoHealth licensed insurance agent, it’s possible to make an apples-to-apples comparison by getting assistance selecting the Medicare Advantage plan that’s right for you.